Darkly Dreaming Dexter: Plot

 The killer begins sending messages to Dexter, who finds the crimes fascinating.
 Dexter is torn between helping Deborah and allowing the killer to continue his spree.
 Meanwhile, due to his strange dreams, Dexter wants to kill somebody, so he follows a man whom he suspects of raping and killing five teenage girls and kills him after confirming his guilt.
+His dreams coincide with many details of the Tamiami Slasher’s actions.
+He eventually questions his own sanity, becoming concerned that he is subconsciously killing people in his sleep, but not remembering.
+This is exemplified by security footage from a crime scene showing a man who looks similar to him (but too poor quality to be verified), which both Deborah and Dexter see.
+Deborah tells Dexter that she’ll turn him in the next day.

-The Tamiami Slasher kidnaps Deborah and brings Dexter to the scene, revealing that his sister is being held in the same shipping container that Dexter's biological mother, Laura, was held in.
-The killer is Dexter's biological brother, Brian, who was separated from Dexter after their mother's murder at the hands of a drug dealer.
+When Dexter wakes up, he realizes that the Tamiami slasher kidnapped Deborah.
+He goes to the scene, revealing that his sister is being held in the same shipping container that Dexter's biological mother, Laura, was held in.
+The killer is revealed to be Dexter's biological brother, Brian, who was separated from Dexter after their mother's murder at the hands of a drug dealer.
+Dexter has a trauma response to the memory of his mother’s murder and struggles between choosing his moral code or joining with his brother.
 As Deborah's spiteful colleague, Migdia LaGuerta, arrives on the scene, Brian is disappointed that Dexter refuses to kill Deborah.
 Dexter allows Brian to kill LaGuerta and helps him escape, out of a sense of familial loyalty.
 In the epilogue, Dexter stands at LaGuerta's funeral and feels sad, but cannot bring himself to cry.